 A paying account is required to launch Docker containers.
 Dev instances can be used to launch any supported languages and datastores.

-Qoddi use container technology, so you can deploy any app that works with Docker.
+Qoddi uses container technology to deploy any app that works with Docker.

 All docker-related settings must be set from the app settings page, docker composer, docker run and direct access to the docker engine are not permitted on FlashDrive.